The NHS runs on forms

 Remember when every Secretary of State for Health spouted the same mantra: cut back on time-wasting paperwork.
 Then went on to devise more forms “to improve efficiency” No wonder doctors are always running late.

 You fill in what seems to be the important stuff – then – you come to the really important stuff.
 What the NHS thinks is going to help you to get better.

-First, you have to work out what sex you are.
+First: work out what sex you are.
 I must admit I didn’t know I had so many options – but will it make a difference which one I tick?